Third Mithridatic War: Sinope

-The First Roman-Armenian War, 69–67 BC
+First Roman-Armenian War, 69–67 BC

 After the Battle of Cabira Mithridates fled to his son-in-law Tigranes II the king of the Armenian Empire.
 Lucullus, busy mopping up resistance in Pontus and Armenia Minor (also part of Mithridates's former dominions), sent his brother-in-law Appius Claudius Pulcher as an emissary to the Armenian king demanding he hand over Mithridates.
 Since handing over his father-in-law would make him look like nothing more than a puppet of Rome, Tigranes had no other choice than to refuse and prepare for war.

 In the spring of 69 BC Lucullus marched his army from Cappadocia across the Euphrates into Greater Armenia (the Armenian Empire's heartland) and the Roman-Armenian War began.

 Tigranes sent one of his nobles, Mithrobarzanes, with 2,000–3,000 cavalry to expel the invader.
 Mithrobarzanes charged the Romans while they were setting up their camp, but was met by a 3,500-strong sentry force and his horsemen were routed.
 He perished in the attempt.